fvmassoli/survey-quantum-computation/README.md

 These articles represented the starting point for the paper [A Leap among Entanglement and Neural Networks: A Quantum Survey](https://arxiv.org/abs/2107.03313) and for anyone who is approaching such a field.
 We are continuously improving the project.
-Welcome to Pull Request the works (papers, repositories) that are missed by the repo
+Welcome to Pull Request the works (papers, repositories, topics) that are missed by the repo

 To cite our work, please use the following reference